 He has also represented clients in commercial disputes and has experience with internal investigations, FCPA, and international arbitration matters.

-Jay was recently selected and recognized in the inaugural edition of The Best Lawyers® in China for both Intellectual Property and Litigation Practice (International Firms).
+Jay has been selected and recognized since the inaugural edition of The Best Lawyers® in China for both Intellectual Property and Litigation Practice (International Firms).

 Prior to joining the firm, Jay was intellectual property and litigation counsel in the Hong Kong and Los Angeles offices of another international law firm.